qogecoin-dev/qogecoin/doc/README.md

-Bitcoin Core
+Qogecoin Core
 =============

 Setup
 ---------------------
-Bitcoin Core is the original Bitcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Bitcoin transactions, which requires a few hundred gigabytes of disk space.
+Qogecoin Core is the original Qogecoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Qogecoin transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitcoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).
+To download Qogecoin Core, visit [qogecoincore.org](https://qogecoincore.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin Core on your native platform.
+The following are some helpful notes on how to run Qogecoin Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitcoin-qt` (GUI) or
+- `bin/qogecoin-qt` (GUI) or
-- `bin/bitcoind` (headless)
+- `bin/qogecoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run qogecoin-qt.exe.

 ### macOS

-Drag Bitcoin Core to your applications folder, and then run Bitcoin Core.
+Drag Qogecoin Core to your applications folder, and then run Qogecoin Core.

 ### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Qogecoin Wiki](https://en.qogecoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [Bitcoin StackExchange](https://bitcoin.stackexchange.com).
+* Ask for help on [Qogecoin StackExchange](https://qogecoin.stackexchange.com).
-* Ask for help on #bitcoin on Libera Chat.
-If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#bitcoin).
+* Ask for help on #qogecoin on Libera Chat.
+If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#qogecoin).
-* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).
+* Ask for help on the [QogecoinTalk](https://qogecointalk.org/) forums, in the [Technical Support board](https://qogecointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Bitcoin Core on your native platform.
+The following are developer notes on how to build Qogecoin Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)